The Influence of Social Media

 In an attempt to make our lives glossier and more exciting than they really are, we often forget how to be authentic.
 Furthermore, when we witness all those fabulous, polished lives other people present in social media, our own lives seem so imperfect, insignificant, and boring.
-As a result, we feel extremely unhappy, lonely and isolated.
+As a result, we feel extremely unhappy, lonely, and isolated.

-How to Balance Social Media Use?
+How to Balance Social Media Use

 Stay authentic.
-Being true to yourself doesn't mean you have to be offline.
-It means that you are aware of how you present yourself in social media and whether you like it or not.
+Being true to yourself doesn’t mean you have to be offline.
+It means that you are aware of how you present yourself on social media and whether you like it or not.
 It also means asking yourself how you feel about what you’re seeing on social media.

 Reflect.
-Take a moment to mindfully reflect how you feel when you use social media.
+Take a moment to mindfully reflect on how you feel when you use social media.
 Ask yourself whether you enjoy using it to relax or connect with others.
 Also, consider if there are times when social media makes you feel upset or isolated and whether you want to use it less.

 Practice mindfulness meditation.
 This can boost your awareness of why you are on social media and whether you need to take a break.
 It can help you create boundaries on when, why, and how much you are going to use social media.